MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 # What's new in Migration Manager

 We're continuously adding new features to Migration Manager and fixing issues we learn about.
 Here's a summary of what's included.

+You can help us improve Migration Manager by sending us your suggestions and reporting bugs you encounter.
+At the bottom of this page, click the Feedback button.

 ## Through October 2020